 Native plants will be used on the Mission Reach not only for their beauty, but also because they play a crucial role in ecosystem restoration.
 They do this in several ways.
-First, native plants provide food and habitat for native wildlife which will lead to increased wildlife in the area.
-Native plants also have long root systems that hold soil in place, helping to control erosion on the banks of the river.
-Last but not least, native plants aid in improving water quality by filtering out storm water runoff before it enters the river.
+First, native plants provide food and habitat for native wildlife, which will lead to increased wildlife in the area.
+Native plants also have long root systems that hold soil in place which helps to control erosion on the banks of the river.
+Last, but not least, native plants aid in improving water quality by filtering out storm water runoff before it enters the river.

 Nurturing an ecosystem comprised of native plants will require the regular extermination of non-native invasive plant species.
-Long-term operations and maintenance will be critical to the success of the project and the San Antonio River Authority (SARA) is committed to the operations and maintenance of the project.
+Long-term operations and maintenance will be critical to the success of the project.
+The San Antonio River Authority (SARA) is committed to the operations and maintenance of the project.
 The first years will require significant manual labor to keep the invasive species out of the project as best as possible.
-For example, during one week in August 2010, over 3 tons of weeds and weed seeds were hand pulled from the project.
+For example, during one week in August 2010, over 3 tons of weeds and weed seeds were hand pulled from the area.

 Trees will be planted approximately two years after each phase of the Mission Reach is open to give the vegetation time to become established.
 Young, small trees will be planted because these trees will be more resistant to flooding.
 As young trees grow in the flood plain, they will grow deep roots and adapt to periodic flooding.
 If older, taller trees were planted, their roots would be shallower and more prone to being uprooted during flooding.

 Restoring a healthy ecosystem, within the Mission Reach of the San Antonio River, is a delicate balance of planting appropriate native plants and maintaining efficient flood water conveyance.
 The Mission Reach vegetation plan has been designed to mimic the diversity and density of native riparian woodlands that exist naturally under both drought and flood conditions.
 To achieve this balance, four main vegetation cover types, varying in tree and shrub density, have been incorporated into the design.